top of page

 Today, Mr. Shaffie fights for his clients with skill, intelligence, and a fearless commitment to getting the best result.
 Shaffie Law is proud of its track record of success, including its policy of client-centric service, flexible fees and a dedication to the highest professional standards.

 Mr. Shayan Shaffie, Barrister & Solicitor J.D., B.A.
 Hons., University of Toronto

 Top flight defence.

 We focus on domestic violence, sexual assault and major drug crimes.

 Ontario Domestic Violence Charges

 Assault with a Weapon

 Mischief to Property

 An experienced Toronto criminal lawyer can help you make sense of the criminal justice system.
-More importantly, a domestic violence lawyer like Shayan Shaffie can help you obtain to the best possible outcome in your case.
-This can include an outright withdrawal of your charge(s), a withdrawal of the charge(s) on entering a peace bond, or a full acquittal after trial.
+More importantly, a domestic violence lawyer like Shayan Shaffie can help you obtain the best possible outcome in your case.
+This can include an outright withdrawal of your domestic charges, successfully negotiating a peace bond, or a full acquittal after trial.